AndrewRadev/sideways.vim/README.markdown

 nnoremap <c-l> :SidewaysRight<cr>
 ```

-The plugin is intended to be highly customizable.
-In the future, it should be
+The plugin is intended to be customizable, though at this point you'd need to
-able to work with ruby function arguments and it may also contain an "argument"
+look at the source to do this.
+In the future, it may also contain an
-text object (since the machinery to detect arguments is already there).
+"argument" text object (since the machinery to detect arguments is already
+there).